Table of Contents

 The internet once seemed like a frivolous, entertainment-based medium.
 Much has changed.
 Now, we use the internet to tackle all sorts of important tasks.
 People with vision issues do that work just as often as people who can see clearly.

-The Pew Research Center says only 11 percent of Americans don’t use the internet.
+The Pew Research Center says only 11 percent of Americans do not use the internet.
 It’s clear that most of us spend at least part of the day in the digital realm.
 It’s here that we:

 - Talk with friends.